Stremma: History

 The ancient Greek equivalent was the square plethron, which served as the Greeks' form of the acre.
-It was originally defined as the area plowed by a team of oxen in a day but was nominally standardized as the area enclosed by a square 100 Greek feet (pous) to a side.
+It was originally defined as the area plowed by a team of oxen in a day but was nominally standardised as the area enclosed by a square 100 Greek feet (pous) to a side.
 It was the size of a Greek wrestling square.

-The Byzantine or Morean stremma continued to vary depending on the period and the quality of the land, but usually enclosed an area between 900–1900 m2.
-It was originally known also as a "plethron" but this was replaced eventually during Byzantine times by the word "stremma", derived from the verb for "turning" the ground with a plow.
+The Byzantine or Morean stremma continued to vary depending on the period and the quality of the land, but usually enclosed an area between 900 and 1 900 m^{2}.
+It was also originally known as a "plethron" but this was replaced during Byzantine times by the word "stremma", derived from the verb for "turning" the ground with a plough.

 The Ottoman stremma or Turkish stremma, is the Greek (and occasionally English) name for the dunam, which is probably derived from the Byzantine unit.
-Again, this varied by region: some values include 1,270 m2, and 1,600 m^{2}.
+Again, this varied by region: some values include 1 270 m^{2}, and 1 600 m^{2}.

-Conversions

-One modern stremma is equivalent to: